- Broadening minor

 However, the characteristics of big data (volume, velocity, variety) also pose challenges for modelers.
 With so much data available, it can be hard to know how to track the correct information, and how to separate signal from noise.
 For example, how can you extract information about market structure and consumer preferences from purchase data?
 To make this more difficult, UGC data is often unstructured and textual.
-Do you know how to analyze this?
-How do you go from insights to marketing decisions?
+Do you know how to analyze this data?
+And how do you go from insights to marketing decisions?

 All that is needed to address these challenges is the right set of tools and the training that helps you to use the tools correctly.
 This course first teaches how to formalize marketing problems as statistical models.
 It then shows how to solve marketing problems by complementing classical econometric techniques with modern machine learning (ML) methods.
 You will find tools and conceptual frameworks needed to identify and exploit the opportunities that big data sources open up.